wvdlaan/todomvc/README.md

 3. Return to the browser to copy the URL
    (eg; on my desktop it's `file:///home/walter/todomvc/index.html`)
 4. Paste the URL in Light Table to replace `about:blank` and press enter.

+If you want you can open a browser console in Light Table with

+    `ctrl-space` -> _Console: Toggle console_

 ## Open the Clojurescript code in a Light Table tab